Personal. Compassionate. Fearless.

 • Siberian huskies

-Of these breeds, pit bulls are responsible for the highest number of attacks.
-In fact, between 2005 and 2017, 284 people died as the result of a pit bull attack.
+Among these breeds, pit bulls are responsible for the most attacks.
+In fact, between 2005 and 2017, 284 people died as a result of a pit bull attack.

 Frequently Asked Questions